|

 DAY 5 - Visit to the Farellones area - Drive to the Pacific

 The steep climb to Farellones has a succession of 40 hairpin bends.
 We stopped 2 or 3 times and heard the endemic Dusky-tailed Canastero (Asthenes humícola) but never saw it.
 We took the turnoff to Valle Nevado and at the impressive cliffs that overlook the valley got photos of Mountain Caracara.
 We then stopped at a nearby promontory.
 On this lovely meadow we saw more Band-tailed Miners, Scale-throated Earthcreeper, Yellow-rumped Siskin and Black-winged Ground-Dove.
 We also got Black-billed Shrike-Tyrant and Band-tailed Sierra-Finch, with Andean Condors flying overhead.
 After lunch we descended back towards Santiago, took a modern freeway below ground, and then Route 5 north, soon turning off again for Lampa.
 We found the famous reedbeds to be completely dry, party due to a drought in the region but also as water that normally runs into the wetland is now being used for agriculture.
 On the left side of the road we saw heavy construction work, with earth movement.
-Apparently a foreign investor is building a golf course, and they will also "create" a wetland!
+Apparently a foreign investor is building a golf course, and they will also "recreate" a wetland!

-We continued on past Til-til taking a lovely road through the mountains to Limache.
+We continued on past Til-til, taking a lovely road through the mountains to Limache.
 Here the whole town was in gridlock, as raging wildfires had forced road closures and traffic was concentrating here.
 We lost nearly 2 hours, but finally reached Viña del Mar.
 We headed north, stopping quickly at Reñaca where we saw Ruddy Turnstones, then arrived by night at a cheap bungalow place in Quintero, our stay-over town for the night.

 View of the valley of the Mapocho river, as we climb towards Farellones.
 Carpintero Pitío - Chilean Flicker - Colaptes pitius